gayathriravipati/Illumio/README.md

 # Illumio_Assessment
 Task:

-Write a program that reads a file and finds matches against a predefined set of words(predefined.txt).
+Write a program that reads a file and finds matches against a predefined set of words(predefined.txt) based on the given constraints.

 Input Files: